 How does EMDR therapy work?

-EMDR involves specific phases to recovery from the trauma.
+EMDR involves specific phases of recovery from the trauma.
 These phases include history and treatment planning, preparation, assessment, treatment, and evaluation.
 Your therapist guides you through these phases in about 12 to 20 treatment sessions.

 Over time, you stop feeling the trauma and gain the ability to discuss the events without suffering your symptoms.
 At the same time, your highly detailed memories of these events start to fade.
+You can discuss them without feeling the emotional intensity you did in the past.

 The Outcome of EMDR Therapy

 In terms of the expected outcome, what is EMDR therapy proven to provide?
 Many studies indicate that it’s the most effective treatment for PTSD.
-The Department of Veterans Affairs uses EMDR for military members suffering PTSD after exposure to combat environments.
+The Department of Veterans Affairs uses EMDR for military members suffering from PTSD after exposure to combat environments.

 You can receive your own EMDR therapy as part of your addiction treatment program in Texas.
 Because addiction, mental illness, and trauma often go hand-in-hand, getting this help in rehab makes perfect sense.
-Simply find a quality dual diagnosis treatment program offering EMDR, to start healing from your own trauma and the substance abuse you engaged in as self-medication.
+Simply find a quality dual diagnosis treatment program offering EMDR to start healing from your own trauma and the substance abuse you engaged in as self-medication.

 Other programs and services you need with EMDR for addiction include: